kgeorgieva/cilib.github.com/_posts/2012-07-27-clustering-psos.md

 was implemented.

-# XML
+# XML Examples

 ## Standard Data Clustering PSO

 The dataset is provided to the algorithm as the sourceURL.
-A sliding window is created(there is a default sliding window so it is not necessary).
+A sliding window is created (there is a default sliding window so it is not necessary).
 The StandardDataClusteringIterationStrategy is used for a standard data clustering PSO.
 If a boundary constraint is required, it is added as the delegate of CentroidBoundaryConstraint.
 The initialization strategy must be the DataDependantPopulationInitializationStrategy